-This Universal Registration Document includes our annual financial statements prepared in accordance with French accounting standards for the fiscal year ended December 31, 2018.
+This Universal Registration Document includes our annual financial statements prepared in accordance with French accounting standards for the fiscal year ended December 31, 2019.

-This Universal Registration Document also includes our consolidated financial statements prepared in accordance with International Financial Reporting Standards, or IFRS, as adopted by the European Union for the fiscal year ended December 31, 2018 as well as our consolidated interim financial statements for the 6 months period ended June 30, 2019.
+This Universal Registration Document also includes our consolidated financial statements prepared in accordance with International Financial Reporting Standards, or IFRS, as adopted by the European Union for the fiscal year ended December 31, 2019.